 Michael Gulish Chair, BHcare Board of Directors

-75% of clients who have used UCDVS' programs will have made healthier decisions in their relationships as demonstrated by a reduction or elimination of violence.
+75% of program participants will have made healthier decisions in their relationships as demonstrated by a reduction or elimination of violence.

 Vignette: Janice is a 28 year old Caucasian female who has been seen in the clinic for almost 2 years.
 On admission, she had been living on the streets for 18 months and reported a long history of substance abuse, mental health issues and trauma.
 On admission, she was seen by a board certified psychiatrist and placed on medication for bipolar disorder.
 While she had always felt her moods go “up and down” this was the first time she received pharmacological intervention.
 Janice was also admitted into the clinic’s co-occurring intensive outpatient program where she was seen three times a week, three hours a day for 4 months.
 During this time, she was able to get connected to AA and with the help of case management, move into a supported residential treatment for people with mental health and substance abuse disorders.
 She is now working 20 hours a week with full benefits.